Honey Mesquite

 MesquitePod

 A mesquite pod picked from the ground.
-The hole indicates a beetle has infected it with dangerous aflatoxin fungus, rendering it unusable.
+The hole indicates a beetle may have been infected it with dangerous aflatoxin fungus, rendering it unusable.

 Mesquite